google/angle/src/libANGLE/renderer/vulkan/README.md

    started RenderPass.

-After the back-end records commands to the primary buffer and we flush (e.g. on swap) or when we call `ContextVk::finishToSerial`, ANGLE submits the primary command buffer to a `VkQueue`.
+After the back-end records commands to the primary buffer and we flush (e.g. on swap) or when we call `RendererVk::finishQueueSerial`, ANGLE submits the primary command buffer to a `VkQueue`.

 See the [code][CommandAPIs] for more details.